-For the year ended 31 August 2018 and up to date of this report, the Remuneration Committee held one meetings.
+For the year ended 31 August 2019 and up to date of this report, the Remuneration Committee held one meetings.
 The attendance record of the meetings is set out in the table below:

-Attendance/

-Name of Committee Member Number of meetings
+Name of Committee Member Attendance/ Number of meetings

-Mr. Sun Kai Lit Cliff 1/1
+Prof. Sun Kai Lit Cliff, BBS, J.P.
+1/1

-Mr. Yau Sze Ka 1/1
+Mr. Huang Weiguo 1/1

 Mr. Liu Xuebin 1/1

-During the meeting(s), the Remuneration Committee reviewed and made recommendation to the Board on the remuneration policy and structure of the Company, and the remuneration packages of the executive Directors and senior management and other related matters of the Company.
+During the meeting, the Remuneration Committee reviewed and made recommendation to the Board on the remuneration policy and structure of the Company, and the remuneration packages of the executive Directors and senior management and other related matters of the Company.